Spiking Neural Networks for Continuous Control via End-to-End Model-Based Learning: Introduction

-Another important direction focuses on ANN-to-SNN conversion and neuromorphic deployment. \citet{zanatta2023directly} demonstrated spiking DRL agents optimized for neuromorphic accelerators, highlighting energy efficiency benefits. \citet{zhao2020closed} implemented closed-loop control on the iCub robot using DYNAP-SE, \citet{paredes2024fully} realized fully neuromorphic drone flight, and \citet{dewolf2023neuromorphic} deployed Loihi-based control of a 7-DoF arm.
-These studies show the feasibility of deploying spiking control policies on neuromorphic hardware, but they are typically constrained by hardware-specific neuron models and architectural limitations, often prioritizing efficiency over generality.
+A closely related direction is the deployment of spiking controllers on neuromorphic hardware.
+As an example of directly trained spiking DRL agents targeting neuromorphic accelerators, \citet{zanatta2023directly} demonstrated spiking models optimized for neuromorphic accelerators, highlighting energy efficiency benefits. \citet{zhao2020closed} implemented closed-loop control on the iCub robot using DYNAP-SE, \citet{paredes2024fully} realized fully neuromorphic drone flight, and \citet{dewolf2023neuromorphic} deployed Loihi-based control of a 7-DoF arm.
+Deployment-focused studies show the feasibility of deploying spiking control policies on neuromorphic hardware, but they are typically constrained by hardware-specific neuron models and architectural limitations, often prioritizing efficiency over generality.

 In contrast to hardware-driven or conversion-based methods, surrogate gradient techniques \citep{neftci2019surrogate, zenke2021remarkable} enable true end-to-end optimization in spiking domains by approximating spike derivatives, bringing deep-learning-style training into SNNs.
 Originally developed for classification, these methods have since been adapted to control, with stabilization strategies such as fluctuation-driven initialization further improving training dynamics \citep{rossbroich2022fluctuation}.
 Applied to reinforcement learning, \citet{tang2021deep} used population coding for MuJoCo tasks, \citet{chen2024noisy} proposed noisy spiking actors to enhance exploration, \citet{park2025designing} extended TD3 to 3D arm control, and \citet{oikonomou2023hybrid} applied deep RL to 6-DoF reaching.
 Beyond arms, \citet{kumar2025dsqn} developed a spiking DQN for mobile robot navigation, \citet{traub2021many} demonstrated recurrent SNNs scaling to many-joint arms, and \citet{zanatta2024exploring} explored PPO-based DRL integration in robotic tasks.
 Together, these works highlight scalability and flexibility, overcoming many limitations of earlier local or conversion approaches.
 However, most efforts focus on policy optimization alone, without predictive modeling components.